-- 12. Have you made available to each staff member a COVID-19 return-to-work form to be completed and returned 3 days before they return to the workplace?
-(Template attached) - 13.
-Are you aware of staff members who are at very high risk under the HSE guidance on people most at risk (HSE guidance on people most at-risk) and advised them of the Department of Education's agreed arrangements for management of those staff?
+- 10. Have you made available to each staff member a COVID-19 return-to-work form to be completed and returned before they return to the workplace?
+(Template attached) - 11.
+Have you requested confirmation that the details in the Return to Work Form remain unchanged following periods of closure such as school holidays. - 12.
+Are you aware of staff members who are at very high risk under the HSE guidance on people most at risk (HSE guidance on people most at-risk) and advised them of the DES agreed arrangements for management of those staff?